Mailing Compliance Best Practices

-The Gramm–Leach–Bliley Act (GLBA) affects organizations in the financial sector and is designed to secure the privacy of consumer financial data.
+The Gramm-Leach-Bliley Act (GLBA) affects organizations in the financial sector and is designed to secure the privacy of consumer financial data.
 Although financial institutions spend a lot of time and resources encrypting their electronic information, they often don't put the same effort into protecting their printed mail.
 Financial institutions outsourcing their mail handling can find it hard to ensure the accuracy and security of every consumer notice and statement.
 They may also lack an audit trail that traces each mail piece through the postal system.
-If consumer data in postal mail falls into the wrong hands, an organization can be held accountable for a GLBA violation.
+If consumer data in postal mail falls into the wrong hands, an organization may be held accountable for a GLBA violation.

 Any business caught in violation of GLBA faces a penalty of $10,000 per incident plus an automatic audit by the Federal Trade Commission for the next seven years.
 The same company will also need to perform public self-admonishment, such as taking out an ad in the paper acknowledging guilt of a violation.

 1.3 Health Insurance Portability and Accountability Act 2.0

 The Health Insurance Portability and Accountability Act (HIPAA) 2.0 impacts healthcare organizations and protects patient and consumer privacy.
 HIPAA regulations are even stricter than GLBA regulations because they specify that only authorized employees can view patient information.